 90 Years and Counting…

-The DuPage County Historical Society was founded in 1929 by a group of DuPage County residents with a common interest in the history of the County.
-Their goal was to preserve and disseminate the County’s history.
+The DuPage County Historical Society was founded in 1929 by a group of DuPage County Civic leaders and residents with a common interest in the history of the County.
+Their goal was to gather, preserve and disseminate the County’s history.

 Another goal was to establish a museum that would be the focal point for the collection and preservation of artifacts, memorabilia, and records representative of the rich heritage of the County.
 In 1965, the old Wheaton Library building, the Adams Memorial Library, was purchased by Edwin F. and Lois Deicke and presented as a gift to the Society.
 The Society then deeded the property to DuPage County.
 In 1967, the DuPage County Historical Museum, a department of the County government, opened its doors.
 The Society was the main support group for the Museum until 2004.
 The DuPage County Historical Museum is now a part of the Wheaton Park District.

-The Society is totally dependent on the dues and generosity of Members and other public-spirited citizens.
+The Society is totally dependent on the dues and generosity of Members and other public-spirited citizens and organizations.
 Gifts, contributions and new memberships are always welcome.

 DuPage County Historical Society Officers & Board Members